The Tanuki We Walk Past

 Twelve hundred years of kiln fire.
 A cartoon figurine the world already knows.
 And the village behind it, still waiting.

 The road from Kyoto climbs for an hour before it stops.
 Shigaraki sits in a bowl of mountains in southern Shiga — the kind of place the expressways forgot on purpose.
 Cedar forests.
 A river that has been the same muddy color since it was named.
-Thirty kilometers of winding road, the November mist thick enough that headlights are a suggestion rather than a help, and then, all at once, the tanuki — the pot-bellied raccoon-dog figurines every ramen shop in Japan keeps by the door, and that the village of Shigaraki has been firing, in one form or another, for most of the last thousand years.
+Thirty kilometers of winding road, the November mist thick enough that headlights are a suggestion, and then, all at once, the tanuki.

+The pot-bellied raccoon-dog figurines every ramen shop in Japan keeps by the door.
+The ones the village of Shigaraki has been firing, in one form or another, for most of the last thousand years.
 They appear in shopfronts first.
 One beside a doorway.
 Two flanking a gate.
-By the time you reach the village proper there are thousands — pot-bellied ceramic figures, straw hats, sake flasks, the ambiguous half-smile of a creature that has been there for generations and intends to remain.
+By the time you reach the village proper there are thousands — straw hats, sake flasks, the ambiguous half-smile of a creature that has been there for generations and intends to remain.

 Every Japanese person has walked past these figures ten thousand times.
 Almost none of us have ever looked one in the eye.